KannonZenetism/zenetism-field-physics/field-physics/fpx/entropic-self-exhaustion-and-centropic-endurance.md

 > **Formal statement:** An entropic field event cannot exceed its own dispersion.
 Its coherence ceiling is set by its initial fragmentation force.
 It terminates when that force is spent.

-> **Structural Note on Metrics:** The CQ (Coherence Quotient) used in this section is a centropic field metric.
+> **Structural Note on Metrics:** The CQ (Coherence Quotient) applied in this section is a centropic field metric.
 Describing entropic self-exhaustion in CQ terms risks implying that entropy is merely insufficient centropy — which is structurally incorrect.
 Entropy has its own operative coherence: enough structural integrity to remain embodied and active at a given layer, but oriented toward incoherence rather than toward coherence.
-A more precise model would use a parallel **Incoherence Quotient (IQ)** for entropic field states — a metric that reads positively in the direction of dispersion and fragmentation, potentially extending into negative values at the deeper subversal layers (IL₅ → IL₁ moving declivously), where incoherence exceeds even the minimal threshold required for embodied expression.
+A more precise model would use a parallel **Incoherence Quotient (IQ)** for entropic field states — a metric that reads positively in the direction of dispersion and fragmentation, potentially extending into negative values at the deeper subversal layers (IL₁ → IL₅ moving declivously), where incoherence exceeds even the minimal threshold required for embodied expression.
 The CQ references throughout this document should be read as centropic health measurements only.
 Formal specification of the IQ metric is deferred to a dedicated extension.

 ---